Overview

 The same applies to Event Commands.
 Caution should always be taken to ensure that the target program or script has appropriate file permissions so that it cannot be modified or replaced.
 But, additionally, if the configured command gives the user the ability to execute its own commands or open a console, the SeImpersonatePrivilege should also be removed.

 NT AUTHORITY\SYSTEM is a powerfull account that has even more privileges than an Administrator on Windows.
-Gaining access to it is a real safety concern as it would allow almost full control over the machine.
+Gaining access to it is a real safety concern, as it would allow almost full control over the machine.

-Please see the description of the wrapper.ntservice.impersonation for details on how to control impersonation for the Wrapper process.
+Please see the description of the wrapper.ntservice.impersonation privilege for details on how to control impersonation for the Wrapper process.

 The following properties are available to configure privileges: